OlhaSvezhentseva/python-label_processing/scripts/evaluation/evaluation.md

 Besides, each dot has a colour representing the cluster it was assigned to.
 So, dots with the same colour refer to one cluster.

-In that way we can see if word embedding's predictions of label follow the same direction as the results of clustering algorithms.
+In that way we can see if word embedding's predictions of labels follow the same direction as the results of clustering algorithms.

 HTML plot enables hovering over the dots and seeing the transcript of the label.
-This makes possible to check at once if neighbouring labels (dots) have similar texts.
+This makes it possible to check at once if neighbouring labels (dots) have similar texts.
 As there are often too many clusters to be represented clearly on the plot, it is possible to pass a parameter representing the minimal size of cluster that will be plotted, that is the number of labels that a cluster must have in order to be plotted.